greatexpectationslabs/workshops/get_started_with_gx_cloud_and_snowflake/workshop.md

 ## Prerequisites
 - A [GX Cloud](https://hubs.li/Q02mpbXd0) account with Admin or Editor permissions.
-- [Docker Desktop](https://docs.docker.com/get-docker/) installed and [running](https://docs.docker.com/config/daemon/troubleshoot/#check-whether-docker-is-running) on the computer you're using for the workshop.
 - Credentials for the shared [GX Workshop Snowflake instance](https://vntumnu-gx_workshops.snowflakecomputing.com/).
 [Contact us](mailto:support@greatexpectations.io) if you need credentials.

 ## Agenda